LaviniaBinisor/MyRecipes/README.md

 Welcome to MyRecipes App! 🍳

- ## About MyRecipes App is a simple and user-friendly application designed to organize and discover your favorite recipes.
+ ## About MyRecipes App:
+  Is a simple and user-friendly application designed to organize and discover your favorite recipes.
 Whether you're a passionate chef or someone who loves experimenting in the kitchen, the MyRecipes app provides an intuitive platform to manage and share your culinary creations.

 ## Current Features :
 - Home: Explore the latest recipes recently added.